D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 Jay McCanless - Wedbush Securities, Inc.

-A quick question on the Midwest segment and the order decline there, can you talk about geographically what's going on and how you guys are addressing it?
+A quick question on the Midwest segment and the order decline there.
+Can you talk about geographically what's going on and how you guys are addressing it?

 Michael J. Murray - D.R.
 Horton, Inc.

-The Midwest segment's a pretty small region for us, some of those markets, we've reworked a little bit of the management leadership in one of those markets and we feel pretty good about where that team is going to be positioned in 2018 and 2019.
-So, I think we're going to see some improvements in those markets, and pretty consistent, they're just like a lot of other places, fairly supply constraint.
-Chicago market, still a little slow, seems to be little slow coming out compared to the balance of the country, but the other markets, I think will see some good things in 2018 and 2019.
+The Midwest segment's a pretty small region for us, some of those markets, we have reworked a little bit of the management leadership in one of those markets, and we feel pretty good about where that team is going to be positioned in 2018 and 2019.
+So, I think we're going to see some improvements in those markets.
+They've been pretty consistent, they're just like a lot of other places, fairly supply constraint.
+Chicago market, still a little slow, seems to be little slow coming out compared to the balance of the country, but the other markets, I think we'll see some good things in 2018 and 2019.

 Jay McCanless - Wedbush Securities, Inc.